Our shortlist for the Best Camper Vans 2023!

-If you’re looking for the freedom and sense of adventure that a motorhome provides but don’t need that much space or the big price tag, then you should consider a camper van.
+If you’re looking for the freedom and sense of adventure that a motorhome provides but don’t need that much space or don’t mind the big price tag (for many of them), then you should consider a camper van.

 Camper vans are an attractive option given that they are compact, rugged, and can be as equipped as you need.
-In fact, my wife and I traveled in one ourselves!
+In fact, my wife and I traveled in one ourselves for many years!